-- You will use these together at the high camps.
-We will provide you with sleeping mattresses at Everest base camp. - The closed cell foam (Ridgerest type) protects your inflatable (Neoairtype) pad from the rocks and gravel underneath your tent.
-Neither is warm enough on their own.
+- You will use these together on Everest and at Lobuche high camp.
+We will provide you with sleeping mattresses at Everest base camp. - The closed cell foam (Ridgerest type) protects your inflatable (Neoairtype) pad from the rocks and gravel underneath your tent at Camp 2 and the South Col. Neither is warm enough on their own.